-This curriculum encourages "physically active and healthy lifestyles for all students" by providing planned and balanced programming to develop the knowledge, skills, and attitudes for physically active and healthy lifestyles.
+This curriculum encourages "physically active and healthy lifestyles for all students" by providing planned and balanced programming to develop the knowledge, skills, and attitudes required.
 Your child will receive a Complete or Incomplete designation at the end of the grade 11 or 12 course, rather than a percentage grade.
 This will not be used in calculating the grade point average.